Blackrock, Dublin: Religion in history

 The Methodist congregation established a church on George's Avenue in the 19th century.
 The church is still standing but disused.
-The congregation moved to a new church beside the town hall on Newtown Avenue.
+The congregation moved to a new church beside Blackrock Town Hall on Newtown Avenue.
 The congregation consolidated with that of Dún Laoghaire around the middle of the 20th century.
 Since then the Blackrock building is used as a community meeting place called Urban Junction.

 The Catholic Order of St. Camillus have a community residing at South Hill Avenue while Opus Dei established Rosemont secondary school off Temple Hill around 1970.

 The Presbyterian Church in Ireland established their Blackrock Congregation in 1895.
 It met in the Blackrock Town Hall until they built St. Andrew's Church on Mount Merrion Avenue in 1899.

 The Catholic Religious Sisters of Charity arrived in 1864 with the purchase of Linden and established Linden Convalescent Home.
 They later bought Talbot Lodge which became part of the convalescent home.
 The home was sold in the late 1990s to developers who built the Linden residential complex.
 More recently, in 2003, the congregation expanded Our Lady's Hospice to Blackrock with the opening of The Venerable Louis and Zelie Martin Hospice.

 The Roman Catholic parish of Blackrock was established from Booterstown in 1922.
 The first church in the area was built on Sweetman's Avenue in 1823.
 In 1845 a much larger church, St. John the Baptist was constructed on Temple Hill.
 Another church was built in 1967 on Newtownpark Avenue called the Church of the Guardian Angels.

 The Society of Friends (Quakers) have their Dublin burial grounds, Friends Burial Ground, at Temple Hill.
 Their meeting house is on Carrickbrennan Road, Monkstown.